Super-Baleine/AEjS/README.md

 incoming...

 ## Contribution
-Feel free to contribute to the library ;)
+If you are a scientist, feel free to contribute ;)

 ## Tests
 A benchmark was done [here](https://github.com/quantacloud/core/wiki/Benchmarks) with a old computer.